 Our PhD offers the experience of mentoring with a specialist writer-teacher, supported by a second writer-supervisor and, importantly, by the ground-breaking Creative Writing Methodology Workshop.
 The workshop is convened and presided over by the Research Director and attended wherever possible by all Creative Writing staff.
 Each workshop is led either by a staff member or by an individual student, who has the chance to receive valuable feedback from the members.
 Writing is circulated by all before sessions, to be discussed and annotated by members.

 Students are asked to attend literary festivals and to report on them to the Workshop.
 They attend skills and training courses at College and University level.
 From the second year there are opportunities to teach undergraduate tutorials and seminars, for which students receive training and payment.
+Each has a budget (currently £200 per year) to attend conferences outside Swansea.

 Information for international students